pharaox/active_courtiers/README.md

 ### Inviting Characters to Court

 This mod introduces a new **Courtier Recommends an Acquaintance** event for inviting characters to court.
-It is triggered with 50% chance for playable (count or higher) rulers, with the same frequency as the courtier marriages event.
+It is triggered for playable (count or higher) rulers, every year for players and every 3 to 5 years (depending on rank) for the AI by default, if they are "available for events" (not traveling or involved in an activity).
+These event frequencies can be changed via the **Invitation Event Frequency for Players** and **Invitation Event Frequency for AI Rulers** game rules.
 The player can also initiate the event via the [Find Someone to Invite to Court](#find-someone-to-invite-to-court) interaction.

 #### Preparation